huapeng01016/2021-jsm/pystata.md

 - Define and use Python routines in do-files
 - Define and use Python routines in ado-files
 - Interact with Stata through Stata Function Interface (sfi)

+# Stata 17 introduces calling Stata from Python

+- Call Stata from Python
+- Use Stata from Jupyter Notebook with magic commands
+- Use Stata from Python scripts with Stata Function Interface (sfi)

 # Use Python interactively